 After marinating, add the salmon to the preheated Traeger grill and cook for about 25-30 minutes or until cooked through.

 Salmon is cooked when opaque, flaky, and the internal temperature reads 145 degrees.
+You can test this with an instant read thermometer by testing in the thickest part of the salmon.

 Simple Traeger Grilled Salmon Recipe